Ahoy, matey! The City's model sailboats will return to the P...

 The full season pass for adults ("passe-partout-adultes") provides access to all classes in the adult programme for a given season, with the exception of certain courses for which the number of participants is limited.
 Registration is required for these classes.

 International asylum seekers can sign up to the Sports pour tous programme, provided they are sponsored by a Luxembourgish organisation recognised for its work with international asylum seekers.

 Luxembourg City municipal staff can benefit from the same rates as residents of Luxembourg City, provided they have valid staff ID (carte de légitimation).

 All participants must also purchase an entry ticket to the municipal pool where the class will be held.
-These can be purchased at the Bonnevoie pool or at the Bierger-Center, except for the classes held at the Badanstalt centre, for which tickets must be purchased on-site.
+These can be purchased at the Bonnevoie Pool and at the Bierger-Center, except for classes held at the Badanstalt, for which tickets must be purchased on-site.

 Registration with the Service Sports is mandatory.

 The new Sports pour tous season begins on Monday, 30 September 2019.

 - Aerobics: low intensity general fitness and strength training set to music, with alternating periods of effort and active rest.

 - Power fitness: high-intensity workouts, targeting muscle strength and improving general physical condition.